 Licensing for Opticians in Delaware

 Similar to other states, Delaware does not have any laws that govern the licensing and certification of opticians.
 This often means that optical employers are left to determine their own requirements regarding hiring and employing new apprentices and/or opticians.
 That said, many opticians gain their knowledge of the field during on-the-job training.

 Since some employers require certification, licensing is a good idea even if it isn’t a requirement for the state.
 Obtaining your license before seeking employment will help you stand out from the crowd, but to do so you will need to take some classes to get a better understanding of the job and its requirements.
 At minimum, study the information that’s available on the Delaware chapter of the American Optometric Association website.

 Once you have studied, completed a certification course or trained on the job, you can take the necessary exams including the American Board of Opticianry (ABO) exam and National Contact Lens Examiner’s (NCLE) exam.
 These exams are offered at three levels: beginner, advanced and master.
 So, for example, if you’re new to the field and studied at home, you might want to start with the beginner’s exam and work your way up.
 Each exam costs $225, but if you’re employed and receiving on-the-job training, it is not uncommon for employers to pay exam fees.

 Outlook and Salaries for Delaware Opticians

-According to the Bureau of Labor Statistics (BLS), there were about 390 people employed as Opticians in Delaware in 2017.
+According to the Bureau of Labor Statistics (BLS), there were about 440 people employed as Opticians in Delaware in 2018.
 Additionally, there were 190 people working as ophthalmic medical technicians and approximately 100 optometrists working in the same year.
-The BLS predicts that jobs for licensed opticians in Delaware will will grow considerably, up to 23.7 percent to 2024.
+The BLS predicts that jobs for licensed opticians in Delaware will grow considerably, up to 9 percent by 2028.